ianh/owl/README.md

 ### operator-precedence grammars

-As it builds the parse tree, Owl uses a variation of Dijkstra's two-stack "shunting-yard" algorithm for associating operators with their operands (see [x-construct-parse-tree.h](x-construct-parse-tree.h) for the implementation).
+A variation of Dijkstra's two-stack "shunting-yard" algorithm is used to associate operators with their operands (see [x-construct-parse-tree.h](x-construct-parse-tree.h) for the implementation).
 I mostly just read the [Wikipedia page](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) for this one, though the original reference is apparently:

 - E.W.
 Dijkstra.
 1961.
 [An Algol 60 Translator for the X1](http://www.cs.utexas.edu/~EWD/MCReps/MR35.PDF).

 ### ambiguity checking

-In order to check the grammar for ambiguity, Owl creates a "product automaton" over pairs of states—a path through the product automaton corresponds to two paths in the original that accept the same input.
+In order to check the grammar for ambiguity, Owl creates a "product automaton" over pairs of states—a path through the product automaton corresponds to two paths in the original automaton that accept the same input.
 This paper was very helpful when I was figuring out how to search the product automaton for ambiguity in a systematic way:

 - Cyril Allauzen, Mehryar Mohri, and Ashish Rastogi.
 2011.
 [General Algorithms for Testing the Ambiguity of Finite Automata and the Double-Tape Ambiguity of Finite-State Transducers](https://research.google.com/pubs/archive/37168.pdf). [[doi](http://doi.org/10.1142/S0129054111008477)]